blazecolby/blazecolby.github.io/docs/ui-components/typography.md

 Once we have our XML files we can pull that info and place it into a single organized csv file:

+The code below will recursively iterate through XML folders and pull the file name along with the information for each bounding box.
 ```
 # Credit goes to 'Copyright (c) 2017 Dat Tran' https://github.com/datitran/raccoon_dataset/blob/master/xml_to_csv.py.
 import os